simonthum/git-sync/README.md

 ## Options

-There are three `git config`-based options for tailoring your sync:
+There are several `git config`-based options for tailoring your sync:

     branch.$branch_name.syncNewFiles (bool)